JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Foldable-Traversable/src/0x-Foldable.md

 ### Execute a "for loop" that runs an applicative/monadic computation (e.g. `Effect`) using each `a` in the `Foldable` type

-In the Philosophical Foundations folder, we used a recursive function to implement a for loop.
+In the Philosophical Foundations folder, we used a recursive function to implement a "for loop."
 I mentioned there that one could implement the same thing using a type class called `Foldable`.
 It is these last three functions that show how to do that.

 In JavaScript, we might write something like this:
 ```javascript